Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 With the above patch, I can now reliably intercept a few hosts and let all others pass through.

-Reliable server host interception in MITMProxy transparent proxy mode
+Reliable server host interception in MITMProxy transparent-proxy mode

-Reliable server host interception in MITMProxy transparent proxy mode
+Reliable server host interception in MITMProxy transparent-proxy mode

 Top ↩